 Q: How do I import my logo/graphic from my device or the web into Apple’s Photos app on my iPhone/iPad?

-A: There are a number of ways to import a file but only use one of these.
+A: There are a number of ways to import a file use one of these.

 IMPORTANT: It’s hard to determine on an iOS device if a file is .png or not.
 So, we created an easy way.
-When you create a Bitmap/Logo watermark when you click the ‘Pick’ button you will see the photo thumbnails, at top right there is an i with circle round it icon tap that and it will overlay each thumbnail with file type, resolution, size and date/time of creation.
+When you create a Bitmap/Logo watermark when you click the ‘Pick’ button you will see the photo thumbnails, at top right there is an i with circle round it icon tap that and a dropdown menu appears that has an option to ‘Show Formats’ it will overlay each thumbnail with file type.
+Or you can have the little badge show resolution, size and date/time of creation.
 Very handy.